GREAT WESTERN PHILOSOPHERS: IV

 B. Violent revolution!
 Overthrow the capitalists, get rid of private ownership of means of production.

-- consciousness, attitude, beliefs - all result from substructure, with abolution of private property, no scarcity - attitude will change to cooperative consciousness
+D. We will develop a new cooperative consciousness, attitude, beliefs - all result from substructure, with abolution of private property, no scarcity - no need for a competitive attitude.

 VIII.
 Problems with Marxism